laurenharveyy/Kindergarten-Immunization-Records/README.md

 13. The answer: Private schools have a higher exemption rate. <br> ![Schooltypeexemptions',Vaccine Exemptions by School Type'](/exemptionpercent2.png)

 ### Question 5: What Percent of Exemptions were Personal Belief Exemptions?
 Calculate the results by school type (public school vs. private school).
-1. In the same sheet with the data for School Exemptions by School Type, create a new column in G titled "Percent_PBE."
+1. In the "School_Type" Sheet in the Student Data File, create a new column in G titled "Percent_PBE."
 2. divide the number of PBEs by the total number of exemptions (PBE + PME).
 For instance, in cell G2, I wrote the equation "=C2/(C2+D2)."
 3. Press enter and extend the equation to cell G3.
 4. For your answer, you should get that 93.21% of exemptions were PBEs at private schools, and 91.38% of exemptions were PBEs at public schools.